a11y-webapp/js-algorithms/searchAlgorithms/binarySearch/README.md

 ## Binary Search

-The **Binary search algorithm** is based on determing chungs where searched value might be presented.
+The **Binary search algorithm** is based on determining chunks where searched value might be presented.
 But it only applicable for **sorted arrays**.
 Binary search is built on Divide and Conquer pattern.
 This algorithm is more efficient compared to Linear Search.

 ### BigO of binary search